Non-cuspidal Hida theory for Siegel modular forms and trivial zeros of $p$-adic $L$-functions: Introduction

 \subsection{Acknowledgments}

-The authors thank Kai-Wen Lan, Vincent Pilloni, Eric Urban for many useful discussions.
+The authors thank Kai-Wen Lan, Vincent Pilloni, Eric Urban for many useful discussions, and the referees for their careful reading of the paper.
 Part of this work has been done while GR was a Herchel Smith fellow at Cambridge University and supernumerary fellow at Pembroke College, and during many visits at Columbia University; he would like to warmly thank these institutions.
-This material is based upon work supported by the National Science Foundation under Grant No. DMS-1638352
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1638352.